catseye/Chrysoberyl/article/HTML5 Installations.md

 *   javascript-urls: ../modules/super-wumpus-land/impl/swl.js/src/swl.js
 *   script-root: ../modules/super-wumpus-land/impl/swl.js/src/yoob/
 *   online @ [catseye.tc](https://catseye.tc/ix/Super_Wumpus_Land)

+It is playable with keyboard only.
+It will therefore not be playable on most mobile devices, as they lack keyboards.

 If your keystrokes aren't going into the "terminal", make sure you click in it first (it's focusable.)